chinmoyewubd/Jatra-A-Smart-City-Bus-Tracking-Navigation-System/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.

-## 🐛 Bug Reporting
-Found a bug?
-Please open an issue in this repository or contact me directly at **enamulhasan248@gmail.com**.

 ## License
 [Add License Information Here.
 Not yet licensed.]